jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 } from '@jupyterlab/apputils';

 ```

+### 🔧 Use the layout restorer plugin as a dependency

 Now, we'll define the layout restorer {term}`token <token>` as an _optional_
 dependency, as it may not be available in all JupyterLab deployments.